 Ans.
 JMeter acts like a group of users sending requests to a target server.
-It collects response from target server and other statistics which depict the performance of the application or server via graphs or tables.
+It collects responses from the target server and other statistics that depict the performance of the application or server via graphs or tables.

 Ans.
 Following are some of the protocols supported by JMeter.

 1. Web Protocol: To test the web applications, it supports both HTTP and HTTPS protocols.